J. Edward Bird: Involvement in the Komagata Maru case

 Bird fought for equality, and attempted to challenge Canada's highly restrictive immigration laws surrounding race-based exclusion.
 His initial attempt to prove that the passengers should be granted entry based on being British subjects failed.
 The Board claimed that it is the individual country's right to control immigration.
 Though he worked tirelessly, the Board of Inquiry was very slow-moving.
 In a letter from Bird to Malcolm R.J.
 Reid, Chairman of the Board of Inquiry, Bird criticizes the conduct of the Board, calling the ordeal "a scandal", going on to say "Everything is being done by your Board to prevent any test case coming to the court."

 Following Bird's letter to Reid, the Board of Inquiry allowed for one test case to be presented.
 Bird launched a defence in the case of Munshi Singh, one of the passengers of the Komagata Maru.
 Bird failed, perhaps largely because of his own argument.
 He aimed to examine a misuse of the term "race" in order to expose the absurdity of Canadian immigration laws, and put agents of the state on the defensive.
 Although effective at addressing the claims made by white racists and exclusionists, Bird was unable to sway the Board with his argument.
 He suggested there "is no such thing as an Asiatic race!" and that the term "race" is in fact "incapable of any understanding."
 In the end, the Board sided with a cultural, rather than racial differences, and the Komagata Maru was forced to return to India.

 The Komagata Maru case was later turned over the Bird's partner, MacNeill after Bird was threatened by a local citizen for his involvement in the case.
 Bird and his wife chose to travel out of town to avoid the potential danger.

 Current news

 Indo-Canadian film director, Deepa Mehta is currently planning a film about the Komagata Maru incident, under the title Expulsion.
 Playing the role of J. Edward Bird is British actor, Terence Stamp.
 The film's release is anticipated to coincide with the 100th commemorative anniversary of the incident.

 Related information

 Notably, Bird's wife, Caroline Mary Irwin was born to James and Elizabeth (née Boyd) Irwin.
 The Boyd family, specifically Mossom Boyd, left a lasting legacy on Bobcaygeon; he developed a very successful lumber empire, and became known as the lumber king of Trent.

+Bird's sister Elizabeth married future Chief Justice of Canada Lyman Duff in 1898.